-- A. Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials; or - B. Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? - C. Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school?
+A. Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials; or

+- B. Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? - C. Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school?

 There are no existing schools within a one-quarter mile of the project site nor any indication of any designated sites for a school within the area.
-The closest school (Malaga Elementary) is located 0.75-miles west of the project site.
+The closest school is located within the City of Clovis located 1.6-miles west of the project site.